golemfactory/golem-docs/src/pages/docs/creators/golem-workers/troubleshooting.md

 {% problem /%}

 The `create-node` endpoint may occasionally fail.
-When this happens, it can be helpful to check the Uvicorn logs.
+When this happens, it can be helpful to check the Uvicorn logs (`docker compose logs web` command).
 You might encounter a stacktrace that mentions **'NoneType' object is not iterable**.

 {% solution %}